malthefogsporring/malthefogsporring.github.io/_pages/about.md

   list-style-type: none;
 }
 </style>
 I am a PhD student of <a href="https://www.maths.ed.ac.uk/~cbarwick/" target="_blank">Clark Barwick</a> at the University of Edinburgh.
 I am interested in  homotopy theory and infinity-categories.
 I am currently thinking about twofold monoidal structures on infinity-categories.
-I am an experienced user of the automatic mathematics assessment system <a href="https://stack-assessment.org/" target="_blank" rel="noopener noreferrer">STACK</a>.
-When I'm not thinking about mathematics, I may be swing dancing or bouldering.
+I am also an experienced user of the automatic mathematics assessment system <a href="https://stack-assessment.org/" target="_blank" rel="noopener noreferrer">STACK</a>.
+Outside of mathematics I love to boulder and play the bass.

 <!--<details><summary><h1>Papers</h1></summary>
 <img src="../images/ifihadone.png" alt="This is where I'd put my papers.
 If I had one.">